 We’ve put together a table that shows the current work from home jobs Australia is advertising.

 |Work from home Melbourne||Menswear buyer, editors, online teachers, travel consultant, customer service representatives|

 |Work from home jobs Sydney||Mortgage administrator, client and sales administrator, corporate travel consultant, appointment setter, home-based tutors|

 |Work from home Perth ||Web developer, data entry, sales representative, sales and digital marketing specialist, online travel agent |

 |Work from home Brisbane||Account manager, administration manager, at-home tech support, tele-fundraiser|

 |Work from home Adelaide||Recruitment consultant, sales consultant, administrator support, freelance writing|

-Ultimately, answering the question of whether to work from home or not is not as straightforward as it may seem.
-It’s important to take a few factors into consideration, such as what the job is – because some jobs are more suitable for working at home than others.
-It’s also a matter of weighing up the benefits and disadvantages, because there is something to be gained from working at home as well as working in the office.
+Ultimately, answering the question of whether to work from home or not isn’t as straightforward as it may seem.
+It’s a matter of weighing up the benefits and disadvantages because there is something to be gained from working at home as well as working in an office.